 The advantage of shopfront salons is that they usually have a long, established history, and therefore a reputation to maintain.
 The groomers themselves are often trained by a senior staff member and have other staff around them to help when needed.

-It’s a bit like us at Walkerville Vet; having three vets allows us to use each others’ experience and special skills when needed, and allows us to train junior vets in a supportive environment.
+It’s a bit like us at Walkerville Vet; having four vets allows us to use each others’ experience and special skills when needed, and allows us to train junior vets in a supportive environment.

-What Age Do I Start Getting My Puppy Clipped?
+What Age Can My Puppy Be Clipped?

 The critical period for early socialisation in puppies finishes at around 16 weeks of age.
 Positive activities experienced during this time are far less likely to cause fear, stress and anxiety for the rest of the dog’s life.
 On the other hand, new experiences that don’t begin until after 16 weeks may always be scary or unpleasant for your dog.